RSilvaDias/ServerCTL/README.md

 # ServerCTL

-First draft of the ServerCTL script to integrate the middleware Distributor Basic funcionalities are to be:
+First draft of the ServerCTL script to integrate the middleware Distributor.
+Basic funcionalities are to be:
   - Create a deployment on Kubernetes
   - Verify status of pod